 The beam containing many different wavelengths of light in infra red region are passed through sample at once.
 The atoms or group of atoms absorb photon at a frequency matching to their vibration frequency and the remaining beam intensity transmitted is measured by detector.
 The Fourier transform (a mathematical algorithm) is required to convert raw data into actual graph, hence named.
 It gives the idea of structure of ligand bound to the surface of nano particles (Hongyu Zhu et al, 2010).

 Conclusion: GNPs are prepared by chemical reduction of the metal salts in the presence of a stabilizer which binds to their surface to impart high stability and rich linking chemistry and provides the desired charge and solubility properties.
 The strength of the reductant and action of the stabilizer in synthesis of nano particles is critical.
 Various reagents can be used as reducing agent for the synthesis of GNPs such as sodium/potassium borohydrate, hydrazine and salts of tartarate, or organic ones like, sodium citrate, ascorbic acid and amino acids.
 Citrate reduction of tetrachloroauric acid (HAuCl4) is the most preferred method for the preparation of GNPs as particle size of the resultant colloids is well controlled and it gives monodisperse colloids.
 In the citrate reduction method, tri sodium citrate initially acts as the reducing agent to reduce Au3+ ions to Au0 and later it causes stabilization by forming a layer of citrate ions on the GNPs surface through electrostatic repulsion between individual particles.
 Citrate is a common electrostatic stabilizing agent for GNPs (kimling et al, 2006).
 Several factors play important role to determine the final size of GNPs such as Concentration of redutant- The suitable molar ratio of sodium citrate to HAuCl4 is a crucial factor in determining the morphology of the final gold nano particles (Huang et al., 2006), the speed of addition and Mixing of the redutant with the gold solution may also influence the particle size distribution (Roe et al., 1987) and the concentration of gold stock (Kimling et al, 2006).

+Conclusion

 Reference: